 Jim’s presentation is loaded with detail about almost every box, test rack, and antenna we produced for the programs.
 Even today, we are proud to say, "Every voice from space was transmitted through a Collins Radio."

 A 22-minute overview of the first ten years of Collins Radio.
-Introduces Art Collins, the radio landscape of the late 1920’s and early 1930?’s, then overviews 5 pre-war Collins transmitters.
+Introduces Art Collins, the radio landscape of the late 1920’s and early 1930’s, then reviews five pre-war Collins transmitters.

 Produced by WA9MZU (now K6GLH) in 1998 for the Collins Collectors Association Convention in Dallas as part of J.B.
 Jenkins’, W5EU, presentation on the early history of Collins Radio.